Planning, conducting and controlling counter terrorism, crime and missing person searches.

-On passing this course, a police search adviser is capable of planning, conducting and controlling counter-terrorism, crime and missing person searches.
+On passing this course, a police search adviser (PolSA) is capable of planning, conducting and controlling counter terrorism, crime and missing person searches.

-The Police National Search Centre (PNSC) is the sole authorised provider of police CT search, missing persons search and security coordination training for the UK police service.
+Our Police National Search Centre (PNSC) is the sole authorised provider of police counter terrorism search, missing persons search and security coordination training for the UK police service.
 It offers four core courses but can tailor bespoke training for UK or international clients.

 The PNSC is a joint police and military unit.
-Authorised by the National Police Chiefs' Council, it is the sole provider of training in counter-terrorism, crime and missing person search techniques to the UK police service.
+Authorised by the National Police Chiefs' Council (NPCC), it is the sole provider of training in counter terrorism, crime and missing person search techniques to the UK police service.

 The PNSC delivers a range of specialist courses in search and security.
 After training, students will be equipped with the necessary skills and knowledge required to plan and conduct efficient and effective searches in order to: